Skip to main content

 Some users have reported successful compilation if Rosetta for x86/amd64 emulation on Apple Silicon is enabled in Docker.

-To clone the openwrt-sdk-wrapper repository in the development environment, open the terminal and run the following command:
+To clone the openwrt-sdk-wrapper repository in the Docker container, run the following command:

 git clone https://github.com/OnionIoT/openwrt-sdk-wrapper.git